 Dynamic vs. Static IP Addresses: Which Is Right for Your Business?

-There are over 4 billion internet users spanning the globe,¹ which means there’s a heap of IP addresses.
-And each of those IP addresses is dynamic or static.
 To help you decide which type of IP address is right for your business, here are the pros and cons of static vs. dynamic IP addresses.

 If you’ve made the transition into life as an entrepreneur, don’t overlook the importance of your company’s internet strategy.
 One part of your IT strategy is your IP address infrastructure.
 Even non-techies have heard of IP addresses, but many don’t have a grasp on the specific types.

 Static and dynamic are the two types of IP addresses.
 Chances are you know a little bit about each, but maybe you don’t know enough to choose an option you feel comfortable with.
 Although you can run a business on either, each has strengths and weaknesses.
 To help save you time, we’re breaking down the key differences between static IP and dynamic IP.

 An internet protocol (IP) address is a unique series of numbers that’s assigned to all of your devices when they connect to the internet.
 It allows two devices to find and exchange information and data with each other.
 Since no two devices have the same IP address, configuring them manually is bound to lead to human error.
 Fortunately, dynamic host configuration protocol (DHCP) automates this process to make life easier for users and network administrators.

 In addition to configuring IP addresses correctly, DHCP assigns the subnet mask (part of the IP network that helps determine if an IP is local or on a network).
 It also assigns the domain name system (DNS), which translates domain names into IP addresses, and other related configuration parameters.